ktaliaferro/gps-viewer/README.md

 ## Log File Requirements

-For the app to function, the logged flight data must have a "GPS" column with latitude and longitude separated by a space.  e.g. "30.324000 -97.603500".
+For the app to function, the logged flight data must have a "GPS" column with latitude and longitude values separated by a space.  e.g. "30.324000 -97.603500".
 See the sample log file `SampleLog-2024-10-10-113001.csv`.

 Log files are ignored if they
 - are over 2 MB,